taylorking01/FaceVision/README.md

 ### **Feature Extraction**

 The feature extraction process involves transforming images into a format suitable for machine learning algorithms.
-Initially, images are flattened into one-dimensional arrays:
+Initially, images are processed using Histogram of Oriented Gradients (HOG), which captures essential features such as edges and gradients for face detection:

 \[
-	ext{Flattened Image} = 	ext{reshape}(	ext{Image Matrix}, (1, 	ext{height} 	imes 	ext{width}))
+	ext{HOG Features} = 	ext{compute\_hog}(	ext{Image})
 \]

-This simple approach may not capture the complex features necessary for distinguishing faces from non-faces.

 ### **Classification Algorithm**